Farzinsvi/-FlexibleAutomation_Simulation/README.md

 **Robot Mechanism**

-Since the load/unload task does not require fine manipulation of the conveyed objects, a Cartesian (RPR) mechanism has been chosen as the body of the robot.
+Since the load/unload task does not require fine manipulation of the conveyed objects, a Cartesian (PRR) mechanism has been chosen as the body of the robot.
 It consists of a basic disk that merges with a PRR connector as a groupping shapes.
 Three joints and three links are connected to each other to reach the end effector of Force sensor.
 The mechanism of force sensor is included of Suction pad and its child scripts.